Updated on October 4, 2022

 - I don’t have money for lunch, decent clothes, school items, etc

-- I’ve tried to pass my classes, but I’m just not smart enough (this reason especially impacts kids with undiagnosed disabilities like dyslexia, autism/Asperger’s or other developmental issue
+- I’ve tried to pass my classes, but I’m just not smart enough (this reason especially impacts kids with undiagnosed disabilities like dyslexia, autism/Asperger’s or another developmental issue

 Schools are supposed to inform parents via email or text notifications regarding their child’s unexcused absences.
 In some cases, schools lacking resources or manpower may not get these notifications to parents in a timely manner.